wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 MARY: And remember, if anybody bothers you, what do you say?

-My dad's a football coach.
+YOUNG SHELDON: My dad's a football coach.

 And?

-My brother's a football player.
+YOUNG SHELDON: My brother's a football player.

 Good.

-Hey, Mom, look.
+YOUNG SHELDON: Hey, Mom, look.
 That girl's pregnant.

 Congratulations.

 (toilet flushing)

-Well, that was revolting.
+YOUNG SHELDON: Well, that was revolting.

 All right.
 This is your homeroom.
 Do you want me to go in with you?

-No. Although I could've used you in the restroom.
+YOUNG SHELDON: No. Although I could've used you in the restroom.

 Okay, well...

 You have a good day.
 And I'll pick you up after school,  same door we came in.

-Are you crying or having an allergy attack?
+YOUNG SHELDON: Are you crying or having an allergy attack?

 Allergies.

-It's probably the ammonia.
+YOUNG SHELDON: It's probably the ammonia.

 Probably. (sniffles)

-Okay.
+YOUNG SHELDON: Okay.
 Let the learning begin.

 (exhales)

-All right, everybody, my name is Ms. MacElroy.
+MacElroy: All right, everybody, my name is Ms. MacElroy.
 In addition to being your homeroom teacher,  I'll be seeing some of you in my English class,  and some of you on the volleyball court.
 Just to give you a little history,  I've been here at Medford for 29 years...
 I taught some of your older brothers and sisters,  and sadly, some of your parents.
 Not much I haven't seen.
 Until today.
 I'm sure you're well aware we have a student with us,  who, despite his young age,  is remarkably gifted.
 And I expect y'all to make him feel welcome.
 Yes, Sheldon?

-Per the student dress and grooming code,  this boy's hair is too long,  this boy is wearing sports attire  outside of a designated area  and this girl's blouse is diaphanous,  which means I can see her brassiere.
+YOUNG SHELDON: Per the student dress and grooming code,  this boy's hair is too long,  this boy is wearing sports attire  outside of a designated area  and this girl's blouse is diaphanous,  which means I can see her brassiere.

 - (laughter)
 - Thank you.

 I will take that into account.
 All right.
 We have a few minutes before first period.

 I need y'all to fill out these forms.

 What?

-Also in violation  of the grooming code on page 48,  article five, subsection B,  you have a bit of a mustache.
+YOUNG SHELDON: Also in violation  of the grooming code on page 48,  article five, subsection B,  you have a bit of a mustache.

 (laughter)

 This is a stupid idea.
 This boy does not  belong in our school.

 PETERSEN: Come on Vicky, it's just the first day.
 Why don't we all just take a deep breath here?

 The hell with that.
 Five minutes into my math class, he questioned my credentials.

 How am I supposed to control a classroom when a kid accuses me  of being in breach of the hygiene code?

 Well, Hubert, it wouldn't kill you to shower a little more often.
 George, you want to weigh in here?

 - Well...
-- INGRAM: Oral Roberts University

-is a wonderful school.
+- INGRAM: Oral Roberts University is a wonderful school.

 He said I was intimidated by his intelligence,  and then,  he offered to be my "leader."